mr-ryan12/phish/README.md

 ## Challenges and Wins
 This was by far the largest dataset I have worked with.
 It was interesting to learn about handling asynchronous tasks and manipulating large datasets to display and interact with the information.
 I would like to implement a search feature and a way to store the playlist data in a future iteration.

+## Acknowlegements
+Many thanks to [Phish.in]('https://phish.in/') for building a fantastic resource!

 ## Contributors
 [Ryan McBride](https://github.com/mr-ryan12)